Albert Heating & Cooling, Inc. proudly carries:

 The Earth absorbs almost 50% of all solar energy and remains a constant temperature of 50°F to 70°F depending on geographical location.
 A geothermal unit utilizes this constant temperature for heating and cooling your home.

 You can realize up to 60% energy savings vs. traditional systems.
 There is no flame, no flue, no odors and no loud outdoor equipment.
 Heating, air conditioning and hot water can all be attained from a single compact unit.

 Duct Free Systems

-Room air conditioners make your home's individual rooms or other small spaces more comfortable.
+Room air conditioners and cooling systems make your home's individual rooms or other small spaces more comfortable.
 Remember, just like whole-home systems, the higher the SEER and HSPF ratings, the more efficient they will be.

-We offer a variety of window room air conditioners, through-the-wall packaged terminal air conditioners (PTAC) and ductless heating and cooling systems to meet any individual room's needs.
+We offer a variety of through-the-wall packaged terminal air conditioners (PTAC) and duct free heating and cooling systems to meet any individual room's needs.